Alison Sealy-Smith

-Alison Sealy-Smith (born 1959) is a Barbados-born Canadian actress who is best known for her role as Storm in various Marvel animated TV series.
+Alison Sealy-Smith (born 1959) is a Barbadian-born Canadian actress best known for her role as Storm in X-Men: The Animated Series (1993-1997), X-Men '97 (2024-present), and What If...?
+(2024).

 Early life and education

 Smith was born in Bridgetown, Barbados and raised in Toronto.
 She attended Mount Allison University in New Brunswick, Canada, where she studied psychology on a scholarship.

 Career

 She is the founding director of Obsidian Theatre, a company that specializes in African-Canadian drama.
 Smith was awarded a Dora Mavor Moore Award for her 1997 star turn in Djanet Sears' Harlem Duet.

-Her film and television credits have included the series Street Legal, This is Wonderland and The Line, and a recurring role in Kevin Hill.
+Her film and television credits include the series Street Legal, This is Wonderland and The Line, and a recurring role in Kevin Hill.
 She also had a small role in the 1998 film My Date with the President's Daughter.

 Smith also voiced characters in various animated series such as Storm on the 1990s X-Men and Scarlett on the Teletoon series Delilah and Julius.
 She played Sergeant Rose in the film Confessions of a Teenage Drama Queen, Honey (with Jessica Alba), Dark Water, and Talk to Me.
 Since the mid-2000s, she had a recurring role as Ms. Mann in the children's series Naturally, Sadie.
 In 2009, she performed as Nurse Lydia in the HBO Canada series Bloodletting & Miraculous Cures.

 Smith won a Dora Mavor Moore Award in 1997 for Best Female Performance for her role in Harlem Duet.
 She also won a Dora Mavor Moore Award in 2009 for Outstanding Performance By A Female In A Principal Role with her role as Lena in A Raisin In The Sun.